hpl002/Masters_Public/readme.md

 NON-DISCRETE EVENT SIMULATION
 WORKS THAT USE ABS
 WORKS THAT USE CPN
 > There exists multiple works on process mining and simulation.
-These run simulations on an extended version of petri nets, namely the [Colored Petri-net](https://en.wikipedia.org/wiki/Coloured_Petri_net).
+These run simulations on a extended version of petri nets, namely the [Colored Petri-net](https://en.wikipedia.org/wiki/Coloured_Petri_net).

-WORKS ON MODELING PROCESS AVAILABILITY

 ### Novelty
 The fundamental problem of process optimization is far from new.
 This is an issue with its own field devoted to it [Business Process Re-engineering](https://en.wikipedia.org/wiki/Business_process_re-engineering).